Explore Dynamic Strength → Strength that moves

 Strip away the showmanship and you find something far more useful: a training style built around the way humans actually move heavy things in real life.

 Forget the competition footage.
-At its core, strongman training is about moving awkward loads through space—picking things up, carrying them somewhere, putting them down.
+At its core, this kind of training is about moving awkward loads through space — picking things up, carrying them somewhere, putting them down.
 That's it.

 This makes it fundamentally different from most gym training.
 Machines isolate muscles.
 Barbells move in predictable paths.
 But a sandbag doesn't stay still.
 A loaded carry doesn't let you rest between reps.
 The instability is the point.

-Seen through this lens, strongman-style training boils down to three movements: carry, drag, and lift.
-Everything else—the atlas stones, the log presses, the truck pulls—are variations on these themes.
+Seen through this lens, real-world strength boils down to three movements: carry, drag, and lift.
+Everything else — the atlas stones, the log presses, the truck pulls — are variations on these themes.
 You don't need any of them to benefit from the principles underneath.

 The strength you build in a leg press doesn't automatically help when you need to move a sofa.
 The muscles are the same, but the movement isn't.
 Your body learns what you train it to do, and most gym equipment trains you to move in ways you'll never replicate outside the gym.

-Strongman-style training closes that gap.
-When you carry a heavy sandbag across a room, you're training your legs, hips, core, grip, and shoulders to work together under load—exactly as they'll need to when you carry anything heavy in real life.
+Carry, drag, and lift training closes that gap.
+When you carry a heavy sandbag across a room, you're training your legs, hips, core, grip, and shoulders to work together under load — exactly as they'll need to when you carry anything heavy in real life.

 There's also the conditioning benefit.
-Strongman-style work is hard in a different way than running or cycling.
+This kind of work is hard in a different way than running or cycling.
 Carrying something heavy for distance, or dragging a sled for repeated efforts, taxes both your muscles and your cardiovascular system simultaneously.
-You build strength and endurance in the same session—which is exactly what real life demands.
+You build strength and endurance in the same session — which is exactly what real life demands.

 Carry